 Threats

-The biggest threat to manatees over the last few decades is human activities, particularly watercraft collisions.
+The biggest threat over the last few decades is human activities, particularly watercraft collisions.
 Manatees are slow-moving and often difficult to spot, making them vulnerable to collisions with boats and personal watercraft.
 This is a major cause of injury and mortality for manatees.

 Between the 1930s and 1950, Amazonian manatees were heavily hunted for their fat and leather due to these characteristics; however, that is now illegal in the majority of countries due to their endangered status.